Call 01423 799 960

 90 degree sitting angle

-Suitable seating should help the user maintain the correct posture, while making it easy for them to mobilise on and off the chair, so they can recover from surgery as quickly as possible.
+Suitable seating should help the user maintain the best sitting position after hip replacement, while making it easy for them to mobilise on and off the chair, so they can recover from surgery as quickly as possible.

 A high-backed chair with a head support is usually best for this purpose, with the following features: